 Atomic Habits by James Clear - Dummies guide to Habit Formation

-Atomic Habits is surely one of the best books that I have read on personal productivity.
-While a lot of self-help books generally give us a lot of motivation to keep started, hardly the system that helps us to achieve what we want is not discussed.
-We are left to figure it ourselves.
-Of late, Habit Formation seems to be the main focus for anything to do with productivity and this book provides a rare insight into habit formation along with the tools that are required to follow through on your desire for change.
+Atomic Habits is one of the best books that I have read on personal productivity.
+While a lot of self-help books give us motivation, the system that helps us to achieve what we want is not discussed.
+We have to figure it ourselves.
+Of late, Habit Formation seems to be the main focus for anything to do with productivity.
+This book provides a rare insight into habit formation.
+It also provides the tools required to pursue our desire for change.

-Habit has 4 distinct aspects and they are Cue, Craving, Action and Rewards.
-Success for any habit formation relies on these four factors There may not be immediate results or rewards for the effort that is put in and the result may not be obvious.
+Habit has 4 distinct aspects.
+They are Cue, Craving, Action and Rewards.
+Success for any habit formation relies on these four factors.
+There may not be immediate results or rewards for the effort and the result may not be obvious.
 The example of water becoming ice is a good example.
 Even when the water is becoming cold, it is not fully turned into ice till it reaches 0 degrees.
-That does not mean there is no impact of water slowly cooling down, it is just the result takes time to show.
-Even with habits, the end result may not be immediately obvious, but over time, the compounding of good habits certainly helps.
+That does not mean there is no impact of water slowly cooling down.
+It is just that the result takes time to show.
+Even with habits, the result may not be immediately obvious.
+But over time, the compounding of good habits certainly helps.

-One of the main reasons many of the goals or habits that start well but slowly gets abandoned is because of the lack of a proper system and process that are put in place by us.
+One of the main reasons for abandoning habits is the lack of a proper system and process.

 Three layers of behavioural change